Angel0po/PA2_BON-AO/README.md

 # PA2_BON-AO
 Programming Assignment 2 - Bon-ao, Angelo B. - ECE2112 - 2ECED

+## CODING PROBLEMS GIVEN

+### 1. Normalization Problem
+The first problem instructs us to normalize the variable X, which is an array of 5x5 with random elements, using .mean() and .std() calls for element-wise.

 ## Code Solving and Breakdown

 After the lecture on Numerical Python, solving the problems for programming assignment two was pretty straightforward as the needed syntax and commands were already tackled during the previous lesson.